developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 > **Zebra recommends using substitution variables rather than absolute paths whenever possible**.

 -----

+DO WE NEED A STEP-BY-STEP? not sure

+list from input doc:

 ## Step 1 - Prepare 'Tags' File